Territorial Defence Forces (Ukraine): Organisation

 Territorial defense throughout Ukraine is organized by the General Staff of the Armed Forces of Ukraine, or regional governments in the relevant areas, within their powers.
-Direct supervision of state territorial defense is done by the head of the General Staff, with the Commander of the Armed Forces assuming overall supervision thru the General Staff and the office of the Commander of the TDF.
+Direct supervision of state territorial defense is done by the head of the General Staff, with the Commander of the Armed Forces assuming overall supervision through the General Staff and the office of the Commander of the TDF.

 Because of their territorial defense tasks the Territorial Defense Forces are involved in the Armed Forces of Ukraine and other military formations formed in accordance with the Constitution and laws of Ukraine, including law enforcement forces, units of the State Special Transport Service, State Special Communications Service of Ukraine and the relevant bodies and offices of the government of the republic.

 Regional military commissariats form separate rifle battalions.
 District (city) military commissariats form defense units in an amount of 2 to 5 units, depending on the assigned tasks.
 Regional and district military commissariats have a staff defence company, involved in the task of territorial defense (TD).

 All units are equipped reservists and military service obligatories.
 Preparation of the units of TD held within educational meeting of military service (with practical appeal) and the activities carried out between these.

-Units of the ILTD are made up of veterans of foreign armed forces and are organized in like manner as the rest of the TDF.
+Units of the ILTD were made up of veterans of foreign armed forces and organized in like manner as the rest of the TDF.